ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iqontrol/README.md

         }
         ````
     * You can create your own value list by modifying the datapoint (wrench-icon behind the datapoint in the objects-tab of iobroker, see above)
+	* If the device-tile will be displayed as active or inactive is also determined from the STATE or LEVEL-Datapoint.
+However, you can freely customize the behavior in the options section 'Conditions for an Active Tile'.
+You can even set another external datapoint that determines the state of the tile

 However, not every type makes sense to every role.
 So the STATE of a switch for example will be a boolean in most cases, to be able to be toggled between on and off.
 A string may be displayed, but the switch will not be functional.

+### Further general states:
+* **ADDITIONAL_INFO**: *array* - an array of datapoints, that will be displayed at the bottom of the info-dialog
+* **URL**: CONSTANT *string* - this url will be opened as iframe inside the dialog
+* **HTML**: CONSTANT *string* - this markup will be displayed inside the iframe, if no URL-Datapoint is specified
+* **BACKGROUND_URL**: CONSTANT *string* - this url will be shown as background of the device-tile.
+It is placed above the background-images, but you can configure it to be hidden, if the tile is active or inactive.
+* **BACKGROUND_HTML**: CONSTANT *string* - this markup will be displayed as background of the device-tile, if no BACKGROUND_URL is specified
+* **BATTERY**: *boolean* - when true or *number* - when less than 10%, a little battery-empty-icon will be displayed
+    * You can further customize the behavior of the battery-icon in the options section 'BATTERY Empty Icon'
+* **ERROR**: *boolean* - when true, a little exclamation-mark-icon will be displayed
+* **UNREACH**: *boolean* - when true, a little wireless-icon will be displayed
+    * Behaviour can be inverted in the 'General' section of options (use connected instead of unreach)

 ### Link to other view:
 * Has no further states